fmatter/glossing_bootstrap/README.md

 3PL.S-poke.IRR-sew-FUT=3PL.S-sit.IRR
 'They will be sewing.'
 reid 256 -->

+## The task
+You are given a list of morphemes from an underresourced language, as well as a list of words -- or sentences containing multiple words.

 Your task is to divide the provided words into the known morphemes.
 These are provided as a list of form-meaning pairs, with prefixes and suffixes being identified with preceding or following hyphens, respectively.